 There are several types of metadata that can list various points of information about your photos.
 If some of this metadata can be input by the photographer himself, other metadata is written automatically by your iPhone as you shoot a photo.
 That is for example the case of EXIF, GPS and TIFF metadata, which are automatically attached to the file of a photo you take with your iPhone.

 In this post, we will show you how to view the metadata of your iPhone photos, including EXIF and GPS data.

-To access the metadata of your iPhone pictures, we will need an app called Photo Investigator, which is a free download in the App Store.
+To access the metadata of your iPhone pictures, we will need an app called Exif Metadata, which is a free download in the App Store.
 This isn’t the only app in the App Store that lets you see the metadata of your iPhone photos, but it seems to be the best one I could find.
-It isn’t a pretty app, but it gets the job done.

-1) Download Photo Investigator from the App Store.
+1) Download Exif Metadata from the App Store.
 Launch the app and allow it to access your photos.

-2) Tap on the Photo library icon at the lower left corner of the screen.
+2) Tap on the ” + ” icon in the center of the screen.
 This will load all your photo albums.

 3) Tap on a photo album and select the photo for which you want to see the metadata.

 4) After selecting a photo, you will be showed an overview of that photo along with basic information about the image size, format, and more.
-Tap on the black Metadata button at the bottom of the screen, then select View All.
-You will automatically be taken to a list of metadata available.
+Scroll down a bit to view a list of metadata available.
 From there, you can see the photo EXIF, GPS data, and more.

 EXIF data includes: aperture value, brightness value, focal length, the lens model, shutter speed value, and more.